gibbok/vim-cheat-sheet/README.md

 To delete backward through character 'X' type dFX

-Move to the end of the line in normal mode in VIM: Jump to last non blank `g_`
+Move to the end of the line in normal mode in VIM: Jump to last non blank `g_` or use `$` which moves to the last character on the line.